ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 - **founders reward**: The portion of the block reward that goes into a pre defined founder address.
 - **funding streams**:  The portion of the block reward that goes into a pre defined funding stream address.
 - **miner subsidy**: The portion of the block reward that goes into the miner of the block.
+- **block subsidy**: Miner subsidy plus founders reward or funding stream if any of the 2 are active.
 - **coinbase transaction**: The first transaction in a block where block subsidy is done.
 - **network upgrade**: An intentional consensus rule change undertaken by the community in order to improve the network.
 - **miner fees**: The [transparent value pool](#transparent-value-pool-calculation) for all the transactions in a block.